What is semiconductor?

 n type semiconductor

-n type semiconductor is an extrinsic semiconductor formed when very pure silicon or germanium is dropped with a group-15 periodic table elements such as phosphorus (P), arsenic (As), or antimony (Sb).
+n type semiconductor is an extrinsic semiconductor formed when very pure silicon or germanium is dropped with a group-15 periodic table element such as phosphorus (P), arsenic (As), or antimony (Sb).

-Anion deficient non-stoichiometric compounds have excess metals ions along with electrons trapped inside the lattice.
-These electrons are present in the lowest levels or vacant band of non-stoichiometric compounds.
+Anion deficient non-stoichiometric compounds have excess metal ions along with electrons trapped inside the lattice.
+These electrons are present in the lowest levels or vacant bands of non-stoichiometric compounds.
 On application of an electric field, the electrons move inside the vacant band carrying a current.
 Therefore, they show n type semiconductivity, n indicating negatively charged electrons.
 Non-stoichiometric ZnO and CdO are examples of n type semiconductors.

 p type semiconductors